-Newcastle University Computing Science department have received an Erasmus Plus grant of €323,886 for the Linguacuisine project, starting 1st September 2016.
+Newcastle University Computing Science department received an Erasmus Plus grant of €323,886 for the Linguacuisine project, which started on 1 September 2016.

-The project will create free downloadable smartphone and tablet apps that enable users to be guided through cooking a range of recipes in 6 different European languages.
-The phone or tablet will speak to the users in the foreign language and offer multimedia help in the form of photos and videos.
-Users will be able to set the app to their language level and will let the phone or tablet know when they are ready to move to the next step.
+The project created downloadable smartphone and tablet apps that enabled users to be guided through cooking a range of recipes in 6 different European languages.
+The phone or tablet speaks to the users in the foreign language and offers multimedia help in the form of photos and videos.
+Users are able to set the app to their language level and will let the phone or tablet know when they are ready to move to the next step.

 The main aim is to create a sustainable model for the production and use of multimedia materials for learning languages, cuisines and cultures based on user-generated content.
-Working with Action Foundation in Newcastle and national organisation, the Workers Educational Association, we will take 20 participants who would like to improve their digital skills, including migrant and refugees.
-We firstly provide them with digital, transferable and language skills.
-We will co-design the app and authoring tool with them, thus ensuring that the apps will be usable by most social groups in the EU.
-Then we enable them to use the authoring tool to author a multimedia social recipe for language learning.
-We will develop online communities of practice in 6 EU languages which bring people together in sharing and cooking the recipes.
-Dissemination activities will ensure that people across the EU will share and author social recipes themselves.
+Working with Action Foundation in Newcastle and the WEA, the project took 20 participants who wanted to improve their digital skills, including migrants and refugees.
+Volunteers were provided with digital, transferable and language skills.

-The project addresses some key needs including, improving basic skills, increasing digital competence, and engaging people (including refugees and migrants) with technology.
-The project also allows participants to gain certification in digital competence and the opportunity to learn foreign languages, cultures and cuisines.
+The project addressed some key needs including improving basic skills, increasing digital competence, and engaging people (including refugees and migrants) with technology.
+The project allowed participants to gain certification in digital competence and the opportunity to learn foreign languages, cultures and cuisines.